labeveryday/understanding-buildpacks/README.md

 Pass in your env...
 III.
 Config https://12factor.net/config

-You dont have to worry about doing the dockerfile configuration
+You don't have to worry about doing the dockerfile configuration

 The build pack will automatically grab the `Procfile`, `buildpack.yml`, `requirements.txt`